DG8SAQ VNWA & Virtual Machines

-Since my main OS in Mac OSX (currently version 10.10) I’m using Parallels Desktop.
-It has the big advantage that the Guest OS (in this case Windows 8.1) can be either booted from it’s partition or used in a Virtual Machine within OSX.
+Since my main OS is Mac OSX (currently version 10.10) I’m using Parallels Desktop.
+It has the big advantage that the Guest OS (in this case Windows 8.1) can be either booted from its partition or used in a Virtual Machine within OSX.
 I also like Oracle’s free VirtualBox and will eventually migrate one day entirely to Virtualbox.

 Buffer is key

-Whenever I tried to operate my VNWA within the Virtual Machine, the results where unusable.
-Despite that I’m using a decently equipped MacBook (Quad Core & 16 GByte Ram), I just couldn’t make it work.
+Whenever I tried to operate my VNWA within the Virtual Machine, the results were unusable.
+Despite that I’m using a decently equipped MacBook (Quad-Core & 16 GByte Ram), I just couldn’t make it work.
 The final trick was the result of a discussion with my friend Hardy, DL1GLH.
 Since he’s using the same VNWA on a very old Laptop (600MHz Single Core), he had to increase the Audio Buffer size.
 And indeed, after increasing the Audio Buffer size from 3000 to 6000 samples, the VNWA works now also smoothly in my virtualized Windows 8.1 installation.
-It’s slightly slower, but almost not noticeable.
+It’s slightly slower but almost not noticeable.

 How to increase the Audio Buffer length